deveshp007/Android-App-Development/README.md

 ### <u>25.
 Contact-list Example App:</u>

 > App with a floating action button which shows an alert dialog box when clicked on it.
 In alert dialog box user can add contact details and it will be displayed in list view.
+User can also update and delete contact details.

 - Floating Action Button
 - AlertDialog